baptisteArno/calendso-docs/docs/self-hosting/installation.md

 ## Prerequisites

-Here is what you need to be able to run Calendso.
+Here is what you need to be able to run Cal.

 - Node.js
 - PostgreSQL